-89. On February 21, 2018, FHJC created an ad -using Facebook Ad Manager for a fictitious apartment for rent.
-FHJC selected New York City, New York and its surrounding areas within twenty-five miles as the market for the ad to run in.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, FHJC selected the preset demographic options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," "moms of preschool kids," "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children and mothers from the ad's potential audience.
-FHJC used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," and thereby exclude women from the ad's potential audience.
+created an ad using Facebook Ad Manager for a fictitious apartment for rent.
+The employee selected New York, New York and its surrounding areas within twenty-five miles as the market for the ad to run in.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, the employee selected the preset demographic options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," "moms of preschool kids," "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children and mothers from the ad's potential audience.
+The employee used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," and thereby exclude women from the ad's potential audience.
 Facebook estimated that the ad would reach 5 million people.

-90. On February 23, 2018, FHJC and NFHA collaborated to create an ad using Facebook Ad Manager for a fictitious apartment for rent.
-FHJC and NFHA selected New York City, New York and its surrounding areas within twenty-five miles as the market for the ad to run in.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, FHJC and NFHA selected the preset demographic options of "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children from the ad's potential audience.
-Facebook estimated that the ad would reach 5.2 million people.

-Facebook's Discrimination in the Miami, Florida Housing Market a.
-Boost Investigation

-91. On February 21, 2018, HOPE created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the Miami, Florida market and its surrounding area within ten miles.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, HOPE selected the preset demographic options of "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children from the Boost's potential audience.
-HOPE also used the Facebook Pre-Populated List and the "inclusion" feature within Boost to select the preset demographic option of "men," thereby excluding women from the Boost's potential audience.
-Facebook estimated that the Boost would reach 450,000 people.

-92. On February 21, 2018, HOPE created an additional ad for a fictitious apartment for rent and used Facebook's Boost feature to target the ad to the Miami, Florida market and its surrounding areas within ten miles.
-Using the Facebook Pre-Populated List and the "inclusion" feature within Boost, HOPE selected the preset demographic option of "men," thereby excluding women from the Boost's potential audience.
+- 102. On February 23, 2018, FHJC and NFHA employees using a personal Facebook account collaborated to create an ad using Facebook Ad Manager for a fictitious apartment for rent.
+The employees selected New York, New York and its surrounding areas within twenty-five miles as the market for the ad to run in.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, the employees selected the preset demographic options of "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children from the ad's potential audience.
+Facebook estimated that the ad would reach 5.2 million people. - 3.
+Facebook's Discrimination in the Miami, Florida Housing Marketa.
+Boost Investigation - 103.
+On February 21, 2018, a HOPE employee using a personal Facebook account created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to target the ad to the Miami, Florida market and its surrounding area within ten miles.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, the employee selected the preset demographic options of "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children from the Boost's potential audience.
+The employee also used the Facebook Pre-Populated List and the "inclusion" feature within Boost to select the preset demographic option of "men," thereby excluding women from the Boost's potential audience.
+Facebook estimated that the Boost would reach 450,000 people. - 104.
+On February 21, 2018, a HOPE employee using a personal Facebook account created an additional ad for a fictitious apartment for rent and used Facebook's Boost feature to target the ad to the Miami, Florida market and its surrounding areas within ten miles.
+Using the Facebook Pre-Populated List and the "inclusion" feature within Boost, the employee selected the preset demographic option of "men," thereby excluding women from the Boost's potential audience.
 Facebook estimated that the Boost would reach a total of 490,000 people.